griesen/Texture-Synthesis/README.txt

     * (input filename)_layerK.npy - stores the actual raw pixel values of the generated image in a .npy file
     * (input filename)_layerK.mat - stores the actual raw pixel values of the generated image in a .mat file
     * (input filename)_layerK_history - not that important.
 Stores progress made by optimizer every 100 iterations

+In addition to these, the folder will also contain the original, cropped and reshaped image that served as input.